hazelcast/hazelcast-jet/site/docs/sql/02-job-management.md

 description: Commands to manage SQL jobs
 ---

 ## CREATE/DROP/ALTER JOB

-Creates a job from a query that is not tied to the client session.
-When you submit an INSERT query, its lifecycle is tied to the client session: if the client disconnects, the query is cancelled, even though it doesn't deliver results to the client.
+These statements create a potentially long-running Jet job that is not tied to the client session.

+When you submit a standard INSERT query, its lifecycle is tied to the client session: if the client disconnects, the query is cancelled, even if it is supposed deliver results somewhere else (not back to the client).

-If you want to submit a statement that is independent from the client session, use the `CREATE JOB` command.
-Such a query will return quickly and the job will run on the cluster.
-It can also be configured to be fault tolerant.
+If you want to submit a statement that is independent from the client session, use the `CREATE JOB` statement.
+Such a statement will complete quickly and let the job running in the cluster.
+You can also configure it to be fault-tolerant.

 ### CREATE JOB Synopsis